RESILIENT PEOPLE PODCAST

 Doris learned the hard way that she should have known more about their finances and now counsels women on this very topic.
 She wants people to know that it's never too late to learn and to become comfortable with managing your finances.

-Dr. Caitlyn Kirby wears a skirt made of rejection letters to normalize failure
+How a skirt made of rejection letters helped to normalize failure: Dr. Caitlyn Kirby

 MARCH 4TH, 2021 | 17:14 | S1:E12